Qrtr-ai/claude-yolo/README.md

 (`--dangerously-skip-permissions`) in a sandboxed Docker environment.
 This gives Claude the freedom to make changes without constant permission prompts, while keeping your host system safe through container isolation.

+---
 > **⚠️ DISCLAIMER**: Docker isolation provides no absolute guarantees, and letting it use your host's Chrome obviously
-> breaks isolation, and it can still destroy whatever is inside your project repo.
-So while it's _safer_ than bypassing
+> breaks isolation, and it can still _potentially_ destroy whatever is inside your project repo and your `~/.claude`.
+So
-> permissions on your host, and much less annoying than either maintaining `permissions` blocks in your `settings.json` or
+> while it's _safer_ than bypassing permissions on your host, and much less annoying than either maintaining
-> selecting `yes and don't ask again for similar commands`, you trade some level of security for some level of
+> `permissions` blocks in your `settings.json` or selecting `yes and don't ask again for similar commands`, you trade
-> convenience, as is often the case. 💀
+> some level of security for some level of convenience, as is often the case. 💀
+---

 ### Key Features